SAE/AISI 1053 Carbon Steel (UNS G10530)

 Applications of 1053 Carbon Steel

-• Machinery components: AISI 1053 steel can be found in various machinery components, such as gears, shafts, bolts, and couplings.
+• Machinery components: Commonly used in parts such as gears, shafts, bolts, and couplings.

 Similar Alloys